demithetechie/100daysofcode/README.md

 # Day 28 - Tkinter, Dynamic Typing and the Pomodoro Calendar

+**Dynamic typing** means that a variable type can change as the program runs.
+The Python interpreter checks the type of the variable as the code runs.
+Python specifically uses strong dynamic typing, which basically means that the type change needs to be explicit (simply putting numbers in a string does not suddenly change the string to an integer, as it does in Perl).

+The opposite is **static typing** which is seen in C and Java.
+This is where the type of the variable is determined before the code runs, usually during the stages of compilation.
+You can't change the type of a variable with static typing.

+Added code for the pomodoro timer in day 28 folder.
+Note to self: Don't press start more than once, it breaks the system😂

 # Day 29 - Building a Password Manager GUI App

 # Day 30 - Errors, Exceptions and JSON Data